logisim-evolution/logisim-evolution/docs/developers.md

 * Go to the *Pull request*-tab and click the button *New pull request*.
 * Click on *compare across forks*.
-* On the right hand side select your fork, for example: *head repository: BFH-ktt1/logisim-evolution*
+* On the right-hand side select your fork, for example: *head repository: BFH-ktt1/logisim-evolution*
-* On the right hand side select your branch, for example: *base: bugfixes*
+* On the right-hand side select your branch, for example: *base: bugfixes*
-* On the left hand side select the development branch *base: develop* (**Important:** All pull requests **MUST** be on the [branch `develop`](https://github.com/logisim-evolution/logisim-evolution/tree/develop) as the [branch `master`](https://github.com/logisim-evolution/logisim-evolution/tree/master) only holds the code of the latest stable release and we do not allow any external contributions to that particular branch.
+* On the left-hand side select the development branch *base: develop* (**Important:** All pull requests **MUST** be on the [branch `develop`](https://github.com/logisim-evolution/logisim-evolution/tree/develop) as the [branch `master`](https://github.com/logisim-evolution/logisim-evolution/tree/master) only holds the code of the latest stable release, and we do not allow any external contributions to that particular branch.
 * Make sure that there are no conflicts reported.